-The one we watched the other night was entitled “Pilot Betrayed” concerning a Scandinavian Airlines flight that crashed shortly after take-off from Zurich.
+The one I have just watched is entitled “Pilot Betrayed” concerning a Scandinavian Airlines flight that crashed shortly after take-off from Zurich.
 The plane had been left overnight in freezing temperatures with the wings still containing fuel.
 Despite the plane being de-iced “clear ice” still remained on the top surfaces of the wings which was not spotted by the captain or ground personnel.

 The pilot of the plane responded by putting the plane into a steep dive to attempt to build up speed before placing it into a steady glide once they had emerged from the cloud layer.
 The higher speed would enable the pilot to keep the plane in the air for the longest possible distance without stalling.
 He then requested a return to Arlanda airport and started the procedure to try to restart the damaged engines.